fslev/json-compare/README.md

 JSONCompare.assertEquals(expected, actual);
 ```

-You can use regular expressions on values:
+You can use regular expressions on values
 ```javascript
 String expected = "{\"a\":\".*me.*\"}";
 String actual = "{\"a\":\"some text\"}";